vzhufk/z1p/README.md

-# z1p
+## Zip Codes validation and Parse :mailbox_with_mail:

-## Zip Codes validation and Parse
+Module that can be used for search places via zip code and other geolocation properties.

-Module that can be used for search places via zip code and etc.
+:clock10: _Note:_ Provide exact country codes to prevent slow performance and out of memory error.

-_Note:_ Provide exact country codes to prevent slow performance and out of memory. 🙂
+:package: _Note:_ Package is **~140Mb.**

 ## Usage